Top front-end and back-end javascript frameworks

 Current state of Programming, scripting, and markup languages 2022

-Going further, let’s see usage of JavaScript:
+Going further, let’s see the usage of JavaScript:

-Core Areas were JavaScript is Used
+Core Areas where JavaScript is Used

 1. Making Web Pages Interactive: